“You look so pretty in dresses mom. Why are you always hiding?”

 - Website: Now I have a website that can direct readers to the different areas of my site.
 It also highlights me and provides an overview of the site’s contents.

 - Books: I have a section dedicated to my books, and this list will continue to grow.
 I now refer to myself as The Indie Author RD.
-I have four books and counting… How to Raise a Mindful Eater will be available for preorder anyday!
+I have five books included my first children’s book What Does Your Tummy Say?

 - Podcast: Now that I’m writing more books, I’ll be interviewing more experts.
 So why not record these interviews to share with you?
-I’ve named my podcast The Healthy Mindset and once it is up and running, I will share all the juicy details.
-Coming soon!
+I’ve named my podcast The Healthy Family Podcast and each episode helps you uncover (and conquer) hidden barriers that get in the way of your family’s health and happiness.

 So take a look around and let me know what you think.
 Also, as time goes by feel free to offer feedback.
 Your opinion matters a lot to me.